wiggitywhitney/mcp-commit-story/day-02-sample-journal-entry.md

 - 14 files changed, 733 insertions, 27 deletions
 - Major changes: new `src/mcp_commit_story/` directory, updated test imports, and Taskmaster task status updates
 - The process was fully TDD-driven, with each step logged and validated in Taskmaster and all tests passing after the rename

+### 2025-05-20 08:16 — Commit fccceb8

+## Summary
+Updated all remaining references to the old package name (`mcp_journal`) in documentation, configuration, and test standards to use the new name (`mcp_commit_story`).
+This ensures consistency across the codebase, docs, and project configuration.
+All changes were verified by running the full test suite, which passed successfully.

+## Accomplishments
+- Searched the entire codebase for references to `mcp_journal`
+- Updated `.gitignore`, `pyproject.toml`, engineering spec, PRD, and test standards documentation
+- Ensured all code, tests, and documentation now reference `mcp_commit_story`
+- Ran the full test suite to confirm all tests pass after the updates
+- Marked the relevant Taskmaster subtask as done and committed the changes

+## Frustrations or Roadblocks
+- Minor tedium in updating references across multiple documentation and config files
+- Needed to ensure that only relevant references were updated (not historical commit messages)

+## Terminal Commands (AI Session)
+- `git show --stat fccceb8 | cat`
+- `git show fccceb8 --patch-with-stat | cat`
+- `pytest --maxfail=1 --disable-warnings`
+- `git commit -m "Update test files and external imports"`
+- `date '+%Y-%m-%d %H:%M'`
+- `git log -1 --pretty=format:'%h' fccceb8`

+## Discussion Notes
+Human: Should we update all documentation and config references to the new package name?
+Agent: Yes, all references in documentation, config, and test standards have been updated to `mcp_commit_story`.
+All tests pass and the codebase is now fully consistent.

+## Tone/Mood
+Thorough, detail-oriented, and satisfied—this was a necessary consistency update.

+## Behind-the-Commit
+- 7 files changed, 25 insertions, 13 deletions
+- Major changes: `.gitignore`, `pyproject.toml`, engineering spec, PRD, and docs
+- The process was methodical, with each change verified by running the full test suite and reviewing documentation for accuracy